-Figure 5: Individual with whom students reported an issue of concern.
+Figure 5.
+Individual with whom students reported an issue of concern.
 Percentages are of the total number of persons involved for that year.

-Figure 6: Issues of concern reported by students.
-Percentages are of the total number of concerns reported for that year.
+$Figure\ 6:\ Issues\ of\ concern\ reported\ by\ students.\ Percentages\ are\ of\ the\ total\ number\ of\ concerns\ reported\ for\ that\ year.$

-- The concerns graduate students reported fell into seven of the nine Uniform Reporting Categories of the International Ombudsman Association (Appendix A).
+Ombudsman Association (Appendix A).
 The most frequently reported concerns were those that related to Evaluative Relationships.
 Within Evaluative Relationships, 2.e and 2.m were dominant, followed by 2.b, 2.g, and 2.j.
 The next most frequently held concerns were those related to Career Progression and Development.
 Within this category, two subcategories were dominant: 4.e. (e.g., slower than desired progress towards degree completion) and 4.h (e.g., questions about processes related to probation or dismissal).
-Within the category of Values, Ethics, Standards, most concerns focused authorship and intellectual property. - The number of new cases opened during each month of the academic year are displayed in Figure 8.
+Within the category of Values, Ethics, Standards, most concerns focused authorship and intellectual property.

-Figure 7: Student concerns coded on the basis of IOA Uniform Reporting Categories.
+Figure 7.
+Student concerns coded on the basis of IOA Uniform Reporting Categories.